 Luckily Artist’s Point Trail is still open in winter.
 This trail is busy in the summer months and likely to be busloads of visitors trying get a good viewpoint for a photo.

-Visit in December or January and it is quiet.
+Visit in December, January, February and March it is quiet.
 In fact, many visitors have said they were the only ones on the trail.
 It is relatively easy and under 4km so should take around an hour to complete.

 The hardest part of the hike is in the first half due to a steep incline.
 The rest of the way is pretty easy.
 Many hikers on this trail complain about there not being any clear markers.